 What Parasites are Hitching a Ride to the Chesapeake Bay in Ballast Water?
 By Katrina Lohan.
 February 3, 2014

-Lohan Pagenkopp, KM, RC Fleischer, KJ Carney, KK Holzer, & GM Ruiz (In Review) Molecular characterization of protistan species and communities in ships' ballast water across three U.S. coasts.
+KM Pagenkopp Lohan, RC Fleischer, KJ Carney, KK Holzer, & GM Ruiz (In press) Molecular characterization of protistan species and communities in ships' ballast water across three U.S. coasts.
 Diversity and Distributions.

 KM Pagenkopp Lohan, RC Fleischer, KJ Carney, KK Holzer, & GM Ruiz (2016) Amplicon-Based Pyrosequencing Reveals High Diversity of Protistan Parasites in Ships' Ballast Water: Implications for Biogeography and Infectious Diseases.
 Microbial Ecology, 71(3): 530-542.

 Dr. Katrina Lohan